-In order to ensure you are given the best chance of achieving your maintenance goals, Queens alimony lawyer Charles Zolot will represent you in court and fight for your rights to obtain the maximum support you deserve.
+In order to ensure you are given the best chance of achieving your maintenance goals, Jackson Heights alimony lawyer Charles Zolot will represent you in court and fight for your rights to obtain the maximum support you deserve.
 If the issue is whether an unfair amount of alimony has been awarded, Mr. Zolot can also represent your case and make sure you are not required to pay any more than you are legally bound to.

 Is There a Way Around Them?